-Carly Curiel (LCI) - Community Engagement Coordinator - Born and raised in South San Gabriel (SGV represent!), Carly Curiel grew up biking the Rio Hondo Bike Path and picnicking at Legg Lake with her family.
+Carly Curiel (she/her, LCI) - Community Engagement Specialist - Born and raised in South San Gabriel (SGV represent!), Carly Curiel grew up biking the Rio Hondo Bike Path and picnicking at Legg Lake with her family.
 For her 16th birthday, she got a metallic yellow beach cruiser that she still rides to this day, despite being a bit far from the beach.
 Carly pursued her passion for the outdoors and community building as a Recreation, Parks, and Tourism major at San Francisco State University.
 After graduating, she worked for the SF Recreation and Parks as an Outreach and Communications Coordinator, but eventually moved back to her roots in South San Gabriel with the hopes of using her knowledge and experience to make the SGV a more sustainable place to live.
 When not working at ActiveSGV, Carly teaches yoga at People’s Yoga East LA, the Anti-Recidivism Coalition, Anna Bing Arnold Children’s Center, Miraculous Medal Elementary School, and Yosemite Rec Center in Eagle Rock.
 She is the creator of Full Moon Yoga, a donation-based, outdoor yoga experience that meets in the backyard of different homes throughout L.A. every full moon.
 She enjoys travelling, eating at hole-in-the-walls, hiking the Hacienda Hills Trail (best kept secret; don’t tell anybody), live music, and playing with her nieces and nephews.
 She has a cat named Ja’mie (pronounced juh-may) and a dog named Joey.

-Edward Duong (LCI) - Safety Instructor - A native to the San Gabriel Valley, Edward Duong graduated from Cal State University of Long Beach with a bachelors degree in Communication Studies and minor in Religious Studies.
+Edward Duong (he/him, LCI) - Community Engagement Specialist - A native to the San Gabriel Valley, Edward Duong graduated from Cal State University of Long Beach with a bachelors degree in Communication Studies and minor in Religious Studies.
 While there, Edward got involved with a mixture of academic and extracurricular organizations on campus.
 He was the President of the Student Communication Association, an organization dedicated to helping students find jobs and internships with a degree in Communications.
 Edward participated with the CSULB Cycling and Triathlon team, competing at various schools and even had the opportunity to take part in the USA National Triathlon Championships at Arizona State University.
 After College, Edward decided to take his experience and efforts back into the SGV to try to improve his communities’ quality of life through more active transportation campaigns.
 As the Outreach Coordinator for Bike San Gabriel Valley, he hopes to spread his love for anything cycling and bring in new members and volunteers.
 On his free time, Edward enjoys meal prepping, riding the river trails and jump roping.

-Francisco Ojeda - Outreach Assistant - Francisco is a San Gabriel resident who is a graduate of Cal Poly Pomona where he received a Bachelors of Science in Urban and Regional Planning.
+Francisco Ojeda (he/him)- Outreach Associate - Francisco is a San Gabriel resident who is a graduate of Cal Poly Pomona where he received a Bachelors of Science in Urban and Regional Planning.
 Francisco is passionate about active transportation and studied bicycle infrastructure and transportation in Denmark, Sweden, and the Netherlands.
-He has been involved and worked with several organizations transfering vacant lots into public spaces, improving city streetscapes, and implementing active transportation practices.
+He has been involved and worked with several organizations transferring vacant lots into public spaces, improving city streetscapes, and implementing active transportation practices.
 His passions include traveling, attending music festivals/concerts, road trips, and biking in DownTown Los Angeles.
 Although he introduces himself formally as Francisco all his friends and family members best know him as Paco.
 Currently one of his biggest goals in life is to bike the pan-americana trail beginning in Los Angeles and ending in Argentina.

-Gabe - Sasquatch, Mayor of the San Gabriel Mountains - Gabe comes from a family of Sasquatches that live in the San Gabriel Mountains.
+Gabe (they) - Sasquatch, Mayor of the San Gabriel Mountains - Gabe comes from a family of Sasquatches that live in the San Gabriel Mountains.
 Gabe frequently travels down to the San Gabriel Valley for food, music, and events like 626 Golden Streets.
 Gabe is a 6'9", vegan, loves french fries and bikes.